What Is a Pediatrician?

 How Do You Choose a Pediatrician?

 It's a good idea to begin looking for a pediatrician at the beginning of your third trimester.
 You'll want to give yourself plenty of time to find someone both you and your partner feel comfortable with.
-Ask your OB and trusted family and friends for recommendations.
+Ask your obstetrician and trusted family and friends for recommendations.
 If possible, schedule an in-person interview to get a feel for the doctor’s office and how well you connect.

 Here are some questions to consider in making your choice.